asiryan/EllipticCurves/docs/two-descent.md

 the numerator/denominator box for x on the minimal curve and primitive quartic coordinates.
 Zero disables all point searches.

+`MaxSquareClasses` bounds signed square classes per isogeny in 2-isogeny descent;
+exceeding it throws `NotSupportedException`.
+In general descent it bounds covering classes, including the identity; exhaustion returns no upper bound and preserves the proved lower bound, with an explanation in `Reason`.

 Descent work counts region enumeration, root-isolation/equivalence work and local lifting steps.
 Point work is shared by the original curve and covering searches.
 Neither counter measures wall time or bounds a single arbitrary-precision operation.